 We will take due care when destroying Personal Data so as to prevent unauthorized access to the information.

-Upon written request to our Privacy Officer and authentication of identity, we will provide you your Personal Data under our control.
+Upon written request and authentication of identity, we will provide you your Personal Data under our control.
 We will also give you information about the ways in which that information is being used and a description of the individuals and organizations to whom that information has been disclosed.
 We may charge you a reasonable fee for doing so.

 We will make the information available within a reasonable time and within the timelines established by applicable law.